BUILDERS RISK

 Equipment and machinery installed

 HVAC systems, plumbing fixtures, electrical equipment, and other building systems once they are installed at the project.
-Pre-installation equipment may be covered separately under installation floater.
+Pre-installation equipment may be covered separately under an installation floater, which sits on an inland marine policy.

 Soft costs and lost income

-Some builders risk policies include soft costs (engineering fees, permits, additional financing costs) and lost income if construction delays a planned rental or sale.
-Optional endorsements with specific limits.
+Some builders risk policies include soft costs (engineering fees, permits, additional financing costs) and lost rental income if construction delays a planned rental or sale.
+These come as optional endorsements with specific limits.

 Where builders risk policies have edges.